jbnicolai/tarifa/README.md

 *Your friendly mobile app development toolchain on top of Cordova*

+tarifa is a CLI on top of [cordova](http://cordova.apache.org/).
+It aims at simplifying the cordova workflow and adding features to complete the cordova toolchain such as:

+* **multiple configurations**: simply produce multiple unique apps on a given platform within a single project.
+* **integration of any www build process**: integrate any www build process in the cordova workflow.
+* **interactive project bootstrap**: no need to remember every required information when creating a project, tarifa asks questions and validates user input.
+* **deployment to hockeyapp from the terminal**: no need to launch a browser to upload a binary file to hockeyapp, tarifa handles it.

 ### Requirements

 | sdk/os                                     | macosx | linux | win32 |